+Chinook Salmon Bycatch

 The pollock fishery uses mid-water trawls to target schools of pollock.
 This fishery has very low bycatch rates (e.g., 1.1% by weight in 2006 and 1.2% by weight in 2007) and even lower discard rates (e.g., 0.28% in 2006 and 0.30% in 2007) (Hiatt et al. 2008).
 Nevertheless, the magnitude of pollock catches is so large that even minor bycatch rates represent substantial levels of bycatch mortality.
 In 2007, for example, bycatch mortality included 264 mt of halibut (Hippoglossus stenolepis), 338 mt of herring (Clupea pallasi), 3.8 thousand crabs (Paralithodes sp., Chionoecetes sp., and Lithodes sp.), 109.1 thousand Chinook salmon (Oncorhynchus tshawytscha), and 83.3 thousand other salmon (O. sp.)
 (Hiatt et al., 2008).
 Figure 1 depicts the recent history of Chinook salmon bycatch in the BSAI pollock fishery during the A-season (January, February, March) and B-season (June, July, August, September).

 Past efforts to reduce Chinook salmon bycatch relied on combinations of fixed and dynamic spatial closures (NMFS 1995, NMFS 1999, NPFMC 2005).
 Failure of these measures to avert the large bycatches observed in 2005, 2006, and 2007 provided the impetus for adoption of an annual hard cap on Chinook salmon bycatch mortality (NPFMC 2008).
 In addition to being highly variable between seasons and across years, Chinook salmon bycatch varies between regions, and between hauls by like vessels fishing in like areas at like times.
 The causes of this variability are unknown as is the relationship between Chinook salmon bycatch and subsequent returns of mature salmon to their natal drainages.
-Based on the results of genetic stock identification of Chinook salmon taken as bycatch, and on the age-distribution of bycaught Chinook salmon, NPFMC (2008), suggests that average bycatch in the pollock fishery reduces the average (1994-2007) number of Chinook salmon available to target fisheries and to escapement by 35,706 in an average year.
+Analyses based on the results of genetic stock identification of Chinook salmon taken as bycatch, and on the age-distribution of bycaught Chinook salmon, NPFMC (2008), suggests that average bycatch in the pollock fishery reduces the average (1994-2007) number of Chinook salmon available to target fisheries and to escapement by 35,706 in an average year.
 Of this total, it was estimated that 56.3% (20,097) would have returned to coastal streams in western Alaska, 12.4% (4,430) would have returned to coastal streams along the northern Alaska Peninsula, 1.7% (594) would have returned to the middle and upper Yukon drainage, 29.0% (10,363) would have returned to the Gulf of Alaska, Southeast Alaska, British Columbia, or the Pacific Northwest.

+The PPA